Μονάδα Ισότιμης Πρόσβασης Ατόμων με αναπηρία και ατόμων με ειδικές εκπαιδευτικές ανάγκες

 The memorandum is a document recording the terms of collaboration between you and the SwD and other details regarding your and SwD’s obligations and responsibilities.

-15. Will my collaboration with the SwD be monitored by PROSVASI?
+15. Will my collaboration with the SwD be monitored by the Accessibility Center?

-Yes, PROSVASI in the beginning of a volunteer’s collaboration with a SwD, as well as during the whole academic year, provides mentoring and support to both parties.
+Yes, the Accessibility Center in the beginning of a volunteer’s collaboration with a SwD, as well as during the whole academic year, provides mentoring and support to both parties.

 16. Can I support a SwD that attends classes of a different academic year or that is registered in a different Department?